Sjwilhelms/BootChamp/README.md

 1. as a signed in site user I can comment on a post and edit/delete said comment so that I can interact with other users
 1. as a signed in site user I can update my profile biography
 1. as a signed in site user I can get feedback whenever I makea contribution or a change so that I can use the website confidently

+##### SHOULD HAVE USER STORIES

+Not implemented

+1. as a site user I can click on an image for full screen so that I can see it in detail
+1. as a site user I can scroll through a dynamically paginated 'endless' list of posts so that my load times are kept short
+1. as a site user I can search the site from the navbar so I can search as opposed to browse
+1. as a signed in site user I can leave a like on a comment or post so that I can interact with other users
+1. as a signed in site user I can review/moderate user content so as to filter for inappropriate content
+1. as a signed in site user I can categorise posts so that I can engage with a particular theme
+1. as a signed in site user I can create categories to assign posts so that I can

 [Project board](https://github.com/users/Sjwilhelms/projects/6)